-Generally, the IRS will impose a 10-percent early distribution penalty if you withdraw assets from your traditional IRA before the age of 59½.
+Generally, the IRS will impose a 10 percent early distribution penalty if you withdraw assets from your traditional IRA before the age of 59½.
 So, what would happen if you needed to tap into your IRA before then?
 Sure, you’ll have to pay income tax on the untaxed portion of the IRA.
-But are there ways to avoid paying that 10-percent early distribution penalty?
-Lucky for some, the IRS offers a number of exceptions to this penalty.
+But are there ways to avoid paying that 10 percent early distribution penalty?
+Luckily for some, the IRS offers several exceptions to this penalty.
 Here are four of the most important ones.

 You may withdraw up to $10,000 (lifetime) from your IRA to buy, build, or rebuild your first home.

 - You cannot have a present interest in a main home during the two-year period ending on the date of acquisition of the home for which the distribution is being used to buy, build, or rebuild.
 If you are married, your spouse must also meet this no-ownership requirement.

 - You may also qualify for the exemption if you’re helping your spouse, child, grandchild, or parent buy a home.

 You may take penalty-free distributions from your IRA to pay for medical expenses that are not reimbursed by health insurance.

 - The expenses must exceed 10 percent of your adjusted gross income.

 - If you have been collecting unemployment for 12 consecutive weeks, you may take penalty-free distributions from your IRA to pay for health insurance.

 3) Higher Education